 Benefits of cloud migration

-Learn why cloud computing appeals to organisations, find out about common cloud migration challenges, and explore helpful migration resources.
+Learn why cloud computing appeals to organizations, find out about common cloud migration challenges, and explore helpful migration resources.

 Migration offers big perks but may pose some challenges

 Benefits of migration include reduced IT costs and improved performance, but the migration process itself presents some challenges, such as planning and cost.
 Keep reading to explore key migration benefits and challenges.

 There are significant savings in resource, maintenance, and real estate costs, in addition to the ability to optimize workloads so that they cost less to run.

 - Organizations pay only for the cloud resources that they use, meaning that they don't need to pay for and maintain IT assets that they may only use occasionally.